ehsoc/rest/README.md

 - **REST API Specification generation (Open-API v2)**

 ## Base components:
 - API.
-Is the root, it contains the server information, and can generate the server handler, and the API specification.
+Is the root of all resources.
+It contains the server information, and can generate the server handler, and the API specification.
 - Resource.
-Each resource is a node in a URL path.
+Each resource is a node in a URL path, and contains the method and other resources.

 **Code example:**